 This Tex-Mex food truck offers a variety of beef, chicken and veggie burritos.
-They also dish up naked burritos served in a bowl, breakfast burritos and a selection of tacos.
+The team also dishes up naked burritos in a bowl, breakfast burritos and a selection of tacos.
 All items are available with hot, homemade chilli sauce.
-Find them at Salt Circle Arcade, Monday to Friday, as well as at various markets and festivals.
-On un-booked weekends, you may find them at the Old Biscuit Mill.
-Follow them on Facebook or Twitter.
+Find the truck at Salt Circle Arcade, as well as at various markets and festivals.
+Some weekends you may spot Didi’s at the Old Biscuit Mill in Woodstock.
+Follow the truck on Facebook and Twitter @DidisBurritos.

 Detour Espresso Bar